lua-console.nvim - is a REPL / scratch pad / debug console for Neovim. Supports Lua natively and can be extended for other languages.

 is on, which means that the execution context is preserved between evaluations.

-in Neovim's global environment, although all global variables are accessible.
-If you want purposefully to alter the global state, use _G.My_variable = ..
+If you purposefully want to alter the global state, use _G.My_variable = ..

 .